Buy Tickets to Italian Museums

 Colosseum - Dungeons and Upper Tiers Tour, Rome

 Colosseum - Dungeons and Upper Tiers Tour, RomeTake part in Rome's most exclusive cultural experience.
 Some unexplored areas of the Anfiteatro Flavio, better known as the "Colosseum," have been re-opened to the public, allowing small groups accompanied by a guide to view the underground chambers and upper levels of this world-famous monument.
 Ipogei is the name given to the underground dungeons and passageways where the ferocious lions and tigers were caged and the gladiators were prepared for battle.
 Here, both men and animals waited their turn before taking part in the bloody spectacle; a fascinating aspect of the visit to the Ipogei is seeing the elevators and lift platforms that were used to hoist them up to the arena floor.
 The upper level of the amphitheater has been closed since the 1970's.
 It comprises the monument's second and third tiers, and will be accessible to those who wish to enjoy a spectacular, bird's-eye view of the ancient Forum, the arch of Constantine and the monuments of Rome.
 Bronze pedestals, floors paved in brick, tile and cut stones laid in a herringbone pattern, marble statues and capitals, well preserved sarcophagi and smaller objects meant for daily use can be admired on this unforgettable, 1 1/2 hour tour that is sure to be the highlight of your visit to Rome!
 PLEASE NOTE that the entrance to the Palatine and the Roman Forum is included in the ticket fee, but they are not a part of the guided tour.
+Please also note that the price includes One Select Italy Gift Certificate valued at $5.
+Select Italy Gift Certificates have no inherent cash value and can only be redeemed once on Select Italy's website.
+Select Italy Gift Certificates are not transferable.

 From $42.00 Per Person